 Glider: Horizontal operating units which have one sash fixed while the other glides open and shut horizontally.

-Grilles Between Glass (GBG's): Aluminum flat or contour bars divide the glass visually.
-Because the grille is between the glass, grilles do not become misplaced or damaged.
+Grilles Between Glass (GBG’s): Aluminum flat or contour bars divide the glass visually.
+Because the grille is between the glass, it will not become misplaced or damaged.
 Cleaning is easy without small panes of individual lites.